Copper Chimney Caps

 flue, the pipe diameter and location measurements are not

-needed.
+needed; however, the distances from the edge of the chase to the flue are needed for all four sides.
 Please specify clay flue(s)'s distance from each outside edge of the chimney chase.

 the chimney plus the amount it is out of square.
 The reason is

 that an out of square chimney is skewed.
 Thus, if your chimney

 is 1/2" out of square and the opposing sides on the out of

 square dimension are 36", you will need a 36 1/2" copper chimney cap on that dimension to compensate for the out of

 Check the Size of Your Flue Spark Arrestor!

 The Classic Bell copper chimney cap has a standard

 24" inside height for the spark arrestor; the Suburban copper chimney cap a